ulli-kroll/mt7612u/README.md

 <u>**MT7612U for Linux**</u>

 Driver for 802.11ac USB Adapter with MT7610U chipset
 STA, AP and Monitor Modes are possible
+Current setting for this driver is APSTA mode as default.
+STA mode is working fine
+AP mode can crash your kernel if you call `iwconfig` after module loading

 This driver is **currently** under **heavy** development.
 and using wireless-ext (not cfg80211)